 The Federal Child Abuse Prevention and Treatment Act (CAPTA) requires each state to have provisions or procedures for requiring certain individuals to report known or suspected instances of child abuse and neglect.

-Spread Awareness and show support by wearing Blue with us on March 31, 2023!
+Spread Awareness and show support by wearing BLUE with us on April 10, 2026!

 Post a picture in your best blue and tag us on social media